+Transmission & Substation Outage and Clearance Coordination Procedures
-- 4.4.7 CNP does not ground Customer-owned substation equipment except for work being performed by CNP. - 4.5 Switching 345kV Facilities Equipped with Ferroresonance Protection - 4.5.1 Ferroresonance protection is installed whenever a wound potential transformer (PT) is connected to 345kV and the possibility of a ferroresonance condition occurring exists.
-If applicable, the Customer will implement specific procedures for switching 345kV equipment that has ferroresonance protection installed.

-Procedures will include the following:

-Place the sync handle in position for the last breaker that will be opened.
-Monitor the potential lights on all three phases before and after the last breaker is opened.

-- 1. If one or more of the lights do not dim immediately but gets brighter: - immediately close the last breaker opened to reenergize the bus - investigate the ferroresonance protection - 2.
-If all three lights dim immediately: - reset the targets (flags) on the ferroresonance protection relays - 3.
-If relay targets did not operate: - investigate the ferroresonance protection circuit

-4.6 Terminology for Switching Orders
+- 4.4.6 Grounding devices for transmission voltage conductors shall be installed and removed with the use of applicable live line tools.
+Grounding devices shall be securely connected at the ground end before connection is made to the conductor.
+Grounds shall be removed by first detaching the connection at the ground end, then, detaching the connection at the ground end.
+When grounding to a steel structure, the ground shall not be applied to a flat surface unless an appropriate flat surface clamp is used. - 4.4.7 CNP does not ground Customer-owned substation equipment except for work being performed by CNP. - 4.5 Switching 345 kV Facilities Equipped with Ferroresonance Protection - 4.5.1 Ferroresonance protection is installed whenever a wound potential transformer ("PT") is connected to 345 kV and the possibility of a ferroresonance condition occurring exists.
+If applicable, the Customer shall implement specific procedures for switching 345 kV equipment that has ferroresonance protection installed.
+Procedures shall include the following: - Place the sync handle in position for the last breaker that will be opened. - Monitor the potential lights on all three phases before and after the last breaker is opened.
+If one or more of the lights do not dim immediately but gets brighter: - immediately close the last breaker opened to reenergize the bus - investigate the ferroresonance protection - If all three lights dim immediately: - reset the targets (flags) on the ferroresonance protection relays - If relay targets did not operate: - investigate the ferroresonance protection circuit - 4.6 Terminology for Switching Orders